ipfs-shipyard/ipfs-deploy/docs/contributing.md

 Everyone is welcome to contribute and add new features!
 [See everyone who has contributed](https://github.com/ipfs-shipyard/ipfs-deploy/graphs/contributors)!

+## Note about SDKs

+Most services offer Node.js SDKs in the format of a library that we can just import.
+Although they are extremely handy, we recommend to try relying on pure HTTP APIs to avoid the growth of this repository in size.

 ## Adding a Pinning Service

 To add support for a new pinning service, you should start by creating a file with the